gradle/native-samples/README.md

 ## Source generation (source-generation)

-This build demonstrates using a task to generate source code before building a Swift or C++ application.
+This sample demonstrates using a task to generate source code before building a Swift or C++ application.

 ### C++